For Sole Traders, Freelancers and Contractors

 ... continued from previous column

 An electronic payment can be made from your business bank account to your personal bank account – I use Bank of Ireland for all my personal banking to include our Mortgage.
-You can now spend the money in your personal account as you wish – to include on lunch and a trip to the cinema with the kids!
+You can now spend the money in your personal account as you wish – including concerts and a trip to the cinema with the kids!
 You can also make payments to a PRSA (pension) which can be included in your tax return!

 Step #.7 - Record all legitimate Business Expenses